duzun/string-encode.js/README.md

 Sometimes you can't tell whether the string has been `utf8Encode`ed or it is just a unicode string that by coincidence is also a valid utf8 string.

-In the table above `"×©"` could be the original string or could be the encoded string.
+In the table above `"X×©"` could be the original string or could be the encoded string.

 **Note 2:**